 JF: The Census is everything.
 It determines who your elected officials are, how much of your money stays in your community, and what level of funding we get for roads and transit.
 All of the things we want to do will have a positive or a negative impact based on the Census.

 The fact that we have state and federal structures, whose job it is to ensure that the count is accurate, but who are intentionally underfunding that effort is scary.

 Texas is the only southern state that sends more money to the federal government than it receives.
 Every blue state does that – sends more money than it gets.
 All of the urbanized, well-functioning economies in states are subsidizing rural areas.
 And that’s not necessarily good or bad, but it’s a fact.
 And if we undercount Texas, it gets worse.
 What that means is that Texan’s taxes will go up, and we’ll get less for it.
 We have departments of the city that are majorly funded by state and federal grants.
 Those dollars will decrease if we’re undercounted.
 We will have fewer representatives in Congress, we will have fewer representatives at the State House.
 These things are absolutely critical for the functioning of American democracy, and some forces are really trying to break it.

 Nonprofits that are working toward a complete count on the Census in Austin/Travis County and accepting donations include the League of Women Voters and the Center for Public Policy Priorities.
 Please conta

 ct us at firstname.lastname@example.org if you’d like to partner with ATA for Census related work or donations.

 To learn more about District 6, visit Councilmember Flannigan’s City of Austin website.

-Nonprofits working toward a complete count on the 2020 Census in Austin-Travis County include the League of Women Voters and the Center for Public Policy Priorities.
+Additional nonprofits working toward a complete count on the 2020 Census in Austin-Travis County include the League of Women Voters and the Travis County Complete Count Committee.
 They are currently accepting donations.
 Please contact us at email@example.com if you’d like to partner with ATA for census related work.